 Nintendo Switch Issues: Battery Does Not Last Long, Performance Differences In Portable And Docked Modes

-The Nintendo Switch, which was released on March 3, serves both as hand-held gaming console as well as a fully-fledged home gaming system.
+The Nintendo Switch, which was released on March 3, serves both as a hand-held gaming console as well as a fully fledged home gaming system.

-The device was received well by consumers with around 80,000 units of the console being sold within the first week itself in the UK.
+The device was received well by consumers with about 80,000 units of the console being sold within the first week of release in the UK.